densdds/Pseudo_POVM/README.md

 # Pseudo_POVM
 Quantum computation in terms of pseudo POVMs

-pseudo_povm_circuits.py has description of two classee: QubitCircuit and PseudoPovm.
+pseudo_povm_circuits.py has description of two classes: QubitCircuit and PseudoPovm.

 It also has some functions which are used in methods of these classes